uOttawa Card Service Cardholder Agreement

 Access to many services on campus and entry into certain University premises are tied to your enrolment or employment status or your relationship with the University.
 Expiration dates associated with using the uOttawa card for various services and for access to certain University premises are coded digitally in accordance with your enrollment and/or employment status or relationship with the University.
 If your status is not active, some services and access to certain University premises may not be available to you.
 Consult section 10.
 Residual funds and 15.
 Meal plans to learn more on expiry dates pertaining to funds on your card.

-To obtain a new card, you must go to the uOttawa Card Service or InfoService.
+To obtain a new student card, you must go to the uOttawa Card Service or InfoService.
+To obtain a new employee card, you must go to Human Resources.
 A valid piece of government-issued ID is required to obtain a new uOttawa card.
 If you stop attending the University but return before your uOttawa card has expired, you will not need a new card.
-When you receive a replacement uOttawa card, you can have a new picture taken or keep the existing photo if it is less than five years old AND your appearance has not changed significantly.
+When you receive a replacement uOttawa card, you can have a new picture taken or keep the existing photo if your appearance has not changed significantly.

 5. Preferred name and photo on uOttawa Cards